gabriellatavares/React-Native-WeatherApp/README.md

 # Description:

-Weather app developed in React Native with Expo
+Weather app developed in React Native with Expo, using AsyncStorage to persist data.

 # API used: